CatBoxXD/50-State-Map/README.md

 Then any code will be preserved while importing/exporting code 2s to the tool.

-anyways i hope this is helpful if you want to make a senate, governor, or whatever election or scenario or whatever :)

-here are the people that made it possible!!!!!!:
+## here are the people that made it possible!!!!!!:

 AL: rmngaming5068 | 1903